1Josiah was eight years old when he began to reign, and he reigned 31 years in Jerusalem.

 29Then the king sent and gathered together all the elders of Judah and Jerusalem.

-30The king went up to the house of Yahweh, and all the men of Judah and the inhabitants of Jerusalem, and the priests and the Levites and all the people, both great and small; and he read in their ears all the words of the scroll of the covenant that was found in the house of Yahweh.
+30The king went up to the house of Yahweh, and all the men of Judah and the inhabitants of Jerusalem, and the priests and the Levites and all the people, both great and small, and he read in their ears all the words of the Book of the Covenant that had been found in the house of Yahweh.

-31The king stood in his place and cut a covenant before Yahweh, to walk after Yahweh and to keep his commandments and his testimonies and his statutes with all his heart and with all his soul, to perform the words of the covenant that were written in this scroll.
+31The king stood in his place and cut a covenant before Yahweh, to walk after Yahweh and to keep his commandments and his testimonies and his statutes with all his heart and with all his soul, to carry out the words of the covenant that were written in this book.

-33And Josiah took away all the abominations out of all the territory that belonged to the children of Israel and made all who were found in Israel to serve, yes, to serve Yahweh their God.
-All his days they did not depart from following after Yahweh the God of their fathers.
+33And Josiah took away all the abominations out of all the territory that belonged to the children of Israel and made all who were present in Israel to serve—to serve Yahweh their God.
+All his days they did not depart from following Yahweh, the God of their fathers.